-Series EE bonds, issued at a 50% discount off face value, and I-bonds provide a safe, tax-favored way to save for college, but they alone won’t help you meet your investment goals.
-EE bonds issued in early 2014 earn a fixed 0.1%, much less than the college inflation rate; I-bonds, which combine a fixed basic rate over the life of the bond with an inflation rate that is adjusted semiannually, earn 1.38%.
+Series EE bonds and I-bonds provide a safe, tax-favored way to save for college, but they alone won’t help you meet your investment goals.
+EE bonds issued before May 2015 earn a fixed 0.1% annually, much less than the college inflation rate; I-bonds, which combine a fixed basic rate over the life of the bond with an inflation rate that is adjusted semiannually, earn 1.48% through April 30, 2015.
 Each bond earns interest over 30 years.
 You can redeem them for their purchase price after one year, but you sacrifice three months’ interest if you redeem them within the first five years.

 Here’s the education advantage: The bonds let you exclude from taxes some or all of the earnings on any amount you redeem that covers tuition and fees at a qualified post-secondary institution.
 To get the break, you must be 24 or older when the bond is purchased.
 Only EE bonds and I bonds purchased after 1989 qualify for the tax break.